A solution-oriented research observatory dedicated to exploring and reversing the unsustainability trajectories of

 Better consideration of anthropological issues linked to the forms of government of naturalenvironments by human societies

-Apolimer is an international and interdisciplinary Observatory based on a network of researchers in natural and social sciences studying the governance of coastal and marine territories and resources towards (un)sustainability.
-Using the framework of social-ecological systems in the implementation of the Ecological solidarity implementation, it fosters adaptative management in order to develop pathways to sustainability.
+Apolimer is an international and interdisciplinary Observatory based on a network of researchers in natural and social sciences studying the governance of coastal and marine territories and resources.
+Exploring the capacity of the framework of social-ecological systems in the implementation of the Ecological solidarity implementation, it fosters adaptative management in order to develop pathways to sustainability.
 To this end, the network seeks to shed light on the balance of power in the governance of coastal and marine environments, combining with ecological perspective.

 The group explores the contemporary fabrication of the different forms of governance of the seas with an attention to the marine resources management (halieutic, mineral, …) between exploitation and conservation.
 Mobilizing the social sciences (anthropology, political sciences, sciences studies), we are interested by the actors, groups and networks who « make » the governance of seas and oceans in the contemporary period.

 The dispositions, resources and constraints, values, arguments and strategies are grasped with a social-anthropological approach and a consideration of ecological variables in the decision making and the collective action through permanently relationships between natural sciences researchers and environmental engineers.

 Apolimer has been funded by the UBO, the INEE French National Center for Scientific Research (CNRS) and La Rochelle University’s Research Federation for Environmental Issues and Sustainable Development (FREDD).
 It is hosted by the Littoral Environment and Societies laboratory (LIENSs) at La Rochelle University and led by coordinators in the field of sustainability science based in La Rochelle at LIENSs (CNRS – La Rochelle University) and in Brest at LEMAR and AMURE (CNRS – University of Western Britany).